Mountain Bike Summer Camps

 Rocky Knob Bike Park

-Why choose this camp: Beech Mountain is our most advanced camp for older youth riders (age 12-17).
-Held at the chairlift access downhill park, the trails at Beech range from blue to black rated jump, flow, and tech trails.
-This is the best camp for the avid shredder of your family who likes downhill!
+Why Choose This Camp?
+Beech Mountain is our most advanced camp, designed specifically for older youth riders (ages 12–17).
+As a dedicated downhill park, the trails range from technical rutted and rock lines to modern flow + jump trails.
+This is the ultimate choice for the avid shredder in your family who loves downhill lines and is ready to hit them with more finesse.

 Combined, Josh Whitmore and Kristian Jackson have over 50 YEARS experience working with youth camps.
 Both coaches honed their ability to work with youth as field instructors at the North Carolina Outward Bound School in the 90’s (ask them about the mountain bike program NCOBS used to have).
 Currently, both now work extensively to train other coaches how to run youth programs and act as consultants for other camps in program design, risk management, and instructor development.
 Kristian and Josh will be joined by a team of other highly trained assistant coaches (both male and female), ensuring the highest quality, most professional (and fun) camps in the region.